Your hiking gear is crucial for any of your hiking experiences in nature!

 This is important as your hips should take more of the weight of the backpack than your shoulders.

 Next, adjust the shoulder straps to ensure the backpack fits close to your body.
-Now you need to adjust the load lifters.
+Now you need to change the load lifters.

 These straps are located just below the tops of your shoulders and should angle back at 45 degrees.